 QCash (QC) Price Tops $0.0000 on Exchanges

-QCash (CURRENCY:QC) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on March 26th.
-One QCash token can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.
+QCash (CURRENCY:QC) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on March 29th.
+During the last week, QCash has traded flat against the dollar.
+One QCash token can now be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
 QCash has a total market cap of $0.00 and $0.00 worth of QCash was traded on exchanges in the last day.
-Over the last week, QCash has traded flat against the US dollar.

 - Walton (WTC) traded 7.9% higher against the dollar and now trades at $22.77 or 0.00246724 BTC.